unhcr/koboloadeR/README.md

 ### Package installation: koboloadeR from Github (up to date version):

+Note that the package is still in beta-version.
+We hope to have soon a release available on CRAN.

 * Open R studio interface and within the R console, install 'devtool' package:

 ```